-- 1. Remove any product from the unit. - 2.
-Uninstall unit.
+- 1. Remove any product from the unit.

+- 2. Uninstall unit.

-- 3. Disconnect power to the unit. - 4.
-Remove rear cover from unit. - 5.
-Disconnect fan electrical connection at rear of unit. - 6.
-Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance for fan plug. - 7.
-Remove internal shelving. - 8.
-Remove rear shelf clips, fronts can remain. - 9.
-Remove thermistor cover. - 10.
-Remove two evaporator cover screws from top of evaporator plate.
+- 3. Disconnect power to the unit.

+- 4. Remove rear cover from unit.

+- 5. Disconnect fan electrical connection.

+- 6. Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance for fan plug.

+- 7. Remove internal bins and bin holders from slide assemblies.

+- 8. Remove the mounting screws from the rear only of the slid assemblies.
+The slides can pivot down from the front mounting screws providing ample space to remove evaporator cover.

+- 9. Remove thermistor cover.

+- 10. Remove two evaporator cover screws from top of evaporator cover.
-- 11. Grasp evaporator cover, pull forward and up as bottom of cover is installed behind the front edge of the drain trough. - 12.
-While pulling the evaporator cover clear of the unit, it may be necessary to use your free hand to manipulate the fan plug end through the pass-through hole.

-13. Remove the 4 screws mounting the fan shroud to the evaporator plate.
+- 11. Grasp evaporator cover, pull the top forward and up as bottom of cover is installed behind the front edge of the drain trough. - 12.
+While pulling the evaporator cover clear of the unit, it may be necessary to use your free hand to manipulate the fan plug end through the pass-through hole. - 13.
+Remove the 4 screws mounting the fan shroud to the evaporator plate.